-For detoxing and cleanses we love our Morning Celery juice, great for fighting inflammation.
-The beetroot and pineapple detox juice is great for cleansing days as well as the carrot, cucumber, and celery juice.
+We love our Morning Celery juice for detoxification and cleanses; great for fighting inflammation.
+The beetroot and pineapple detox juice is great for cleansing days, including carrot, cucumber, and celery juice.

 If you have an upset stomach, it is a great idea to have a drink including apple cider vinegar, and if after the holidays you were left with a couple of extra pounds or kilos, go for our weight-loss juice especially designed with fresh produce promoting body slimming and healthy weight.